-In fact, smart devices—and the data they collect—are already acting as lifesavers.
-This week, a Fitbit user noticed her fitness tracker was reporting that her heart was beating 150 times per minute, 50 beats faster than her normal resting heart rate.
+In fact, smart devices, and the data they collect, are already acting as lifesavers.
+Recently a Fitbit user noticed her fitness tracker was reporting that her heart was beating 150 times per minute, 50 beats faster than her normal resting heart rate.
 She immediately visited a doctor and was quickly diagnosed with an atrial fibrillation, a type of abnormal heart rhythm that can potentially lead to stroke.

-On the surface, it’s easy to see the benefits of a clinician being able to access this new health data—especially with individuals and a small data set.
+On the surface, it’s easy to see the benefits of a clinician being able to access this new health data – especially with individuals and a small data set.
 However, it’s not nearly as simple when managing large numbers of patients generating oceans of data.
-Healthcare organizations are already strapped for resources, and with all this new, non-traditional data starting to be paired with traditional data—such as electronic medical records (EMR)—it may seem overwhelming.
+Healthcare organisations are already strapped for resources and with all this new, non-traditional data starting to be paired with traditional data - such as Electronic Medical Records (EMR) - it may seem overwhelming.

 This is where big data platforms come in.

-“This means more than just understanding trends in a population and identifying key metrics around utilization and quality measurement: It’s all about how we can enable those on the front line to be more proactive around certain elements of the population and change those metrics."
+“This means more than just understanding trends in a population and identifying key metrics around utilisation and quality measurement: It’s all about how we can enable those on the front line to be more proactive around certain elements of the population and change those metrics.